hikemalliday/STABLES-v4-frontend/README.md

 Created with VueJS, FastAPI, PyJWT, and MSSQL.

-Despite the new date on the repo, this is an older app I created.
+Despite the new date on the repo, this is an older app I created (I started over with a new repo, because the old repo / build was a mess due to me being a newer coder).
 I figured I would throw it onto my github to have a larger project count displayed.
 It is my first project to have a login system with JWT's.

 It is V4, because over time I made many versions of this app, with the very first being a vanilla JS version.